 All reading tutors are supervised by University faculty and graduate assistants.
 The tutors conduct assessments and then implement an individually designed instructional program for each child.
 Tutoring involves 30 contact hours.
 Children are referred by participating schools.

-Literacy Education Clinic courses are part of a UNI student's coursework, at the undergraduate or graduate level, related to the Iowa state reading endorsement (for both K-8 and 5-12 reading endorsements).
+Literacy Clinic courses are part of a UNI student's coursework, at the undergraduate or graduate level, related to the Iowa state reading endorsement (for both K-8 and 5-12 reading endorsements).

-For practicing teachers across the state, the UNI Literacy Education program offers graduate courses toward the endorsement that include: Assessment and Evaluation of Literacy, Advanced Literacy Practices, Experience in Literacy: Tutoring, Language Development and Variability, and Ideological, Cultural and Socio-Political Issues in Children's Literature.
+For practicing teachers across the state, the UNI Literacy Education program offers graduate courses toward the endorsement, including: Assessment and Evaluation of Literacy, Advanced Literacy Practices, Experience in Literacy: Tutoring, Language Development and Variability, and Ideological, Cultural and Socio-Political Issues in Children's Literature.
 These graduate-level endorsement courses are offered in a series, typically over a two-year period of time.